2. Uploading and Downloading

 Limitations

-This function is designed to upload annotations exclusively for collections created after the initial extraction of data from storage.
-Note that it is not compatible with virtual collections.
+This function is designed to upload annotations exclusively for images uploaded for a collection after the initial extraction of data from storage.
+Note that it is only compatible with images directly uploaded to the given collection.
+If images are added to the collection using the 'Add to collection' option, this function will not support them

 JSON format for 'rectangle’